grace-notes/website/contents/topics/grace.md

 Acts 24:27 and 25:9 use (**charis**) with respect to pleasure.

 > **2 Cor.
-8:4.** "Praying us with much entreaty that we would receive the gift (charis), and take upon us the fellowship of ministering to the saints."
+8:4.** "_Praying us with much entreaty that we would receive the gift_ (charis), _and take upon us the fellowship of ministering to the saints._"

 > **2 Cor.
-1:14,15.** "As also ye have acknowledged us in part, that we are your rejoicing, even as ye also are out’s in the day of the Lord Jesus.
-And in this confidence I was minded to come unto you before, that ye might have a second benefit (charis)."
+1:14,15.** "_As also ye have acknowledged us in part, that we are your rejoicing, even as ye also are out’s in the day of the Lord Jesus.
+And in this confidence I was minded to come unto you before, that ye might have a second benefit _(charis)."

 This usage emphasizes that the benefit, or gift, is the effect of the gracious disposition of the benefactor.

 > **1 Cor.
-16:3.** "And when I come, whomever you shall approve by your letters, them will I send to bring you liberality (charis) to Jerusalem."
+16:3.** "_And when I come, whomever you shall approve by your letters, them will I send to bring you liberality_ (charis)_ to Jerusalem._"

 It is in the idea of gratitude, as the response of the one who receives a grace benefit, that we begin to see the means by which God causes the correct response in people.
 A free gift brings a joyous, thankful response.

-* **Rom.
-6:17.** "_But God be thanked (charis) [that is, ‘grace to God’] that you were the servants of sin, but you have obeyed from the heart that form of doctrine which was delivered to you._"
+> **Rom.
+6:17.** "_But God be thanked_ (charis) [that is, ‘grace to God’] _that you were the servants of sin, but you have obeyed from the heart that form of doctrine which was delivered to you._"

-* **2 Cor.
-1:14.** "_(as also you have understood us in part), that we are your boast as you also [are] ours, in the day of the Lord Jesus._"
+> **2 Cor.
+1:14.** "(as also you have understood us in part), _that we are your boast as you also_ [are] _ours, in the day of the Lord Jesus._"

 See also 2 Cor.
 8:16 and 2 Cor.
 9:15.

-* **1 Tim.
-1:12.** "_And I thank Christ Jesus our Lord, who has enabled me, for that he counted me faithful, putting me into the ministry._"
+> **1 Tim.
+1:12.** "And I thank Christ Jesus our Lord, who has enabled me, for that he counted me faithful, putting me into the ministry."

-* **1 Pet.
+> **1 Pet.
 2:18 to 20.** "_Servants, be subject to your masters with all respect; not only to the good and gentle, but also to the unreasonable.
-For this is thankworthy (charis), if a man for conscience toward God endure grief, suffering wrongfully.
+For this is thankworthy _(charis),_ if a man for conscience toward God endure grief, suffering wrongfully.
 For what glory is it, if, when you are buffeted for your faults, you shall take it patiently?
 But if, when you do well, and suffer for it, you take it patiently, this is acceptable (charis) with God._"

 * Read also Luke 6:32 to 36